Skip to content

 Figure 14-7 shows the dynamic programming process for the above code.

-Dynamic programming process for minimum cost of climbing stairs
+Dynamic programming process for climbing stairs with minimum cost

-Figure 14-7 Dynamic programming process for minimum cost of climbing stairs
+Figure 14-7 Dynamic programming process for climbing stairs with minimum cost

 min_cost_climbing_stairs_dp.py